Central Oregon Community Garden Manual

 Regional Community Gardens

-This is a comprehensive list of community gardens in Central Oregon.
+The the left are resources that will help you with your gardening experience in Central Oregon and below is a comprehensive list of community gardens.
 We provide this as a community asset and do our best to update the information annually.
 If you are aware of any changes, please contact us with updates.

 For detailed information on each garden, click on a box below.